 - In Nightmare Creatures you spend most of the game facing the tough and somewhat dangerous Pepys' Monsters (sort of large humanoid golems with extra limbs and heads).
 After a certain level you'll start meeting Giant Spider monsters, who has webbed and eaten one of said Pepys Monsters.

 - In the second Splatterhouse game at the end of the first level you see three mooks progressively devoured by a larger creature beyond a door, quickly revealed to be the boss of the level.

-- In the Halo series, the Covenant are a collection of highly advanced alien species who seem bent on causing humanity's extinction...that is until the Flood are released.
-After that, the Flood start assimilating the Covenant and humans into their ranks and you start to wish you just had the Covenant to face again.
+- In the original trilogy, the Covenant are a collection of highly advanced alien species who look to be the main reason why humanity's about to go extinct... that is, until the Flood are released.
+After that, the Flood start assimilating both Covenant and humans into their ranks and you start to wish you just had the Covenant to face again.

 - In the Soul Reaver series, the initial protagonist Raziel begins by being transformed from a vampire to a wraith which feeds on the souls of vampires.

 - In the Web Game Amorphous+, the opponents you face are Glooples, a number of which can engulf the player or eat him.
 Then there's the Amalgam, who like its namesake suggests can absorb other Glooples to become stronger.
 Of course, the Amalgam can engulf the player too if they're not careful.